tasdikrahman/tasdikrahman.me/_posts/2018-10-24-monoliths-are-just-fine.md

 layout: post
 title: "Monoliths are just fine"
 description: "Monoliths are just fine"
-tags: [softwarearchitecture]
+tags: [systemdesign]
 comments: true
 share: true
 cover_image: '/content/images/2018/10/monolithic-vs-microservices.png'
 ---

 A lot of great material has already been [written](https://martinfowler.com/articles/microservices.html) out there around what microservices are and what they are not.

 What I would try putting down here is what I saw as we grew from a monolith to a microservices architecture over the period of time back here at [Razorpay](https://www.razorpay.com).
 Please take it with a grain of salt when you read this as this is going to be opinionated.